-Synergistic effect of gut hormone combinations for glucose metabolism is seen as better alternative.
+Synergistic effect of gut hormone combinations for glucose metabolism is seen as a better alternative.
 Combination effects of GLP-1 and GIP with CCK and gastrin peptides are of clinical interest now for glucose metabolism (Rehfeld 2016, Pathak et al.2018).
-GLP-1 due to rapid degradation by dipeptidyl peptidase-4 (DPP-4), which has very short half-life of 1.5 to 5 min in plasma is a major limitation (Mentlein et al.2014).
+GLP-1 due to rapid degradation by dipeptidyl peptidase-4 (DPP-4), which has a very short half-life of 1.5 to 5 min in plasma, is a major limitation (Mentlein et al.2014).
 “Currently DPP-4 resistant GLP-1 receptor agonists (incretin mimetics), and inhibitors of DPP-4 activity (incretin enhancers) are being successfully used clinically for treatment of T2diabetes mellitus.
 GLP-1 receptor agonists proved to be weight-negative anti-diabetes treatment option (Collins et al.2025).
-Exenatide is a synthetic form of a natural peptide found in the saliva of Gila monster-Heloderma suspectum the first analogue GLP-1 receptor agonist” (Kleinman et al.1992).
+Exenatide is a synthetic form of a natural peptide found in the saliva of Gila monster-Heloderma suspectum, the first analogue GLP-1 receptor agonist” (Kleinman et al.1992).
 “Liraglutide, Dulaglutide, and Semaglutide are other GLP-1 receptor agonists.
 DPP-4 inhibitors stimulate insulin secretion and inhibit glucagon secretion by elevating endogenous GLP-1 concentrations without an intrinsic hypoglycaemia risk.
 DPP-4 inhibitors raise only the proportion of active GLP-1 postprandial concentration” (Herman et al.2006), “resulting in elevated plasma levels of GLP-1 without side effects (Vilsboll and Krarup 2001).
-DPP-4 inhibitors are small-molecules called gliptins are also demonstrated to be effective devoid of any major adverse events.
-Presently there are five DPP-4 inhibitors available viz., sitagliptin (2006), vildagliptin (2007), saxagliptin (2009), linagliptin (2011) and alogliptin (2013).
+DPP-4 inhibitors are small-molecules called gliptins are also been demonstrated to be effective devoid of any major adverse events.
+Presently, there are five DPP-4 inhibitors available viz., sitagliptin (2006), vildagliptin (2007), saxagliptin (2009), linagliptin (2011) and alogliptin (2013).
 Four more gliptins, namely teneligliptin, anagliptin, omarigliptin, and trelagliptin are approved and available in the Japanese and Korean markets.
-Generally, the DPP-4 inhibitors are eliminated primarily via the kidney” (Herman et al.2005, Covington et al.2008, He et al.2009,Graefe-Mody et al.2012), except linagliptin which is eliminated via the biliary pathway (Gallwitz 2019, Deacon 2019).
+Generally, the DPP-4 inhibitors are eliminated primarily via the kidney” (Herman et al.2005, Covington et al.2008, He et al.2009,Graefe-Mody et al.2012), except linagliptin, which is eliminated via the biliary pathway (Gallwitz 2019, Deacon 2019).
 DPP-4 inhibitors are clinically proved to be safe and no dose escalation requirement is reported.
 They are also, reported to be safe in large cardiovascular outcome trials but were not found to have cardio-protective effects except the case of saxagliptin which may cause heart attack (Orime and Terauchi 2020, Subrahmanyan et al.2021).
 “Inhibition of ghrelin can be a potential therapeutic target to regulate hyperglycemia opening a new avenue for type-2 diabetes subjects.
 The ghrelin receptor, growth hormone secretagogue receptor (GHSR1a) is expressed in a wide variety of tissues suggesting diverse biological activity.
 GHSR1a antagonism could be a promising therapy in the treatment of T2DM.Similarly, inhibition of post-transcriptional octanoylation by the enzyme ghrelin O acyltransferase (GOAT) can be a target to get improved glycemic control” (Yang et al.2008).
 LEAP2, Quinazolinone and Triazole are the presently known antagonists of GHSR1a.